Macros | |

 Define to determine if code is being built for Google Android devices.

-If this define exists, then you are creating code that runs on Google Android devices.
+If this define exists, then code is created to run on Google Android devices.

 #define BURGER_APPLE_SC __SC__ |